Stefán Karl Stefánsson: Personal life

-Stefán Karl lived in Los Angeles with wife Steinunn Ólína Þorsteinsdóttir, three daughters, and one son.
+Stefán Karl had attention deficit hyperactivity disorder, Tourette syndrome, obsessive–compulsive disorder and dyslexia.
+He lived in Los Angeles with wife Steinunn Ólína Þorsteinsdóttir, three daughters, and one son.
 In June 2018, he was awarded the Order of the Falcon.
 Stefán Karl was the nephew of actor and comedian Magnús Ólafsson and cousin of former footballer Hörður Magnússon.

 Illness and death

 Stefán Karl announced in October 2016 that he had been diagnosed with bile duct cancer.
 A GoFundMe campaign was subsequently created by LazyTown head writer Mark Valenti to cover his living costs when he became too ill to work.
 The campaign was popularized by various YouTube users uploading parodies of Stefán Karl's work, and linking to the GoFundMe page, which led to the songs "We Are Number One" and "The Mine Song" from LazyTown becoming Internet memes.
 In August 2017, Stefán Karl stated he was in remission.
 He clarified on his GoFundMe campaign that while his metastases had been removed after successful liver surgery in June 2017, he still had the disease and had refused further adjuvant therapy.

 In March 2018, Stefán Karl's cancer was diagnosed as inoperable.
 He said that he was undergoing chemotherapy to prolong his life.
 In April 2018, he announced that he had chosen to discontinue chemotherapy, and proceeded to shut down all his social media accounts.

 Stefán Karl died on 21 August 2018 at the age of 43.
-His wife stated that "Per Stefan's wishes, there will be no funeral.
+His wife stated, "Per Stefan's wishes, there will be no funeral.
 His earthly remains will be scattered in secrecy in a distant ocean."

 Legacy

 His manager, Cheryl Edison, announced that the Stefán Karl Academy & Center for the Performing Arts would be launched in Switzerland in 2019 as a memorial to his career.
 Several internet petitions have been started calling for a statue of Stefán Karl to be erected in his home town of Hafnarfjörður.
 As of June 2022, it has received over 528,000 signatures.

+In 2002, he founded the non-profit anti-bullying organization Regnbogabörn (Rainbow Children), which was shut down in 2014.